orbeon/orbeon-forms-doc/Form-Runner-~-APIs-~-List-Form-Data-Attachments.md

 ## Purpose

-The purpose of the `list form data attachments` API is to return information about form data attachments.
+The purpose of the `attachments` API is to return information about form data attachments.

 ## Interface